 What's the reason that a compelling and imperative concept such as critical infrastructure protection hasn't been embraced for its own sake and hasn't prompted actions to ensure its implementation and long term viability?
-In some respects it comes
+In some respects it comes down to perceived need.

 Remember that prior to 2001, the electric sector and critical infrastructure in general enjoyed an essentially threat-free environment.
 Infrastructure assets and systems were largely isolated from one another, and even damage from natural disasters could be localized without fear of major cascading outages.
 In other words someone would have to "be here" to conduct attacks against the U.S. infrastructure and the impact would probably be limited to specific assets and geographic areas.

 Now the situation has changed.
 With the increased use of the Internet and multiple-system connectivity, the electric grid has become an interconnected and complex system of systems, with benefits of speed, efficiency and relatively low cost associated with its control and growth.
 From the industry perspective, the benefits were a boon for business and unprecedented growth in the use of advanced technology for grid management and communications.